 What is a Will?

-A will is a document in which a person making a will in Queensland (the testator) sets out how he or she would like their property to be dealt with after their death.
+In Queensland, a will is a document in which a person (the testator) sets out how they would like their property to be dealt with after their death.
 Commonly, this includes appointing someone to carry out the testator’s wishes (the executor) and disposing of property.
 In theory, a testator can dispose of his property in any way he sees fit – however there are procedures in place for people dissatisfied with these dispositions to apply to have the terms of the will varied.

 How do I make a will in Queensland?